department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Task 2: General impression - 5 minutes

 *Participant should be on notification settings page of profile.
-Example profile does not have an email address on file.*: add desktop links
+Example profile does not have an email address on file.*: add desktop links  [UPDATE PROTOTYPE]

 Thank you.
 Please don't click on anything just yet.
 Take a look at this page and talk me through what you see here.

 - What can you do on this page?
 - What notifications are you currently signed up for?
   - prod at notification groups if they don't mention it themselves: What types of things will you be notified about?
-- Based on what you see here, how are you getting notifications for American Legion Events?
+- Based on what you see here, how are you getting notifications for scheduled payments?
+[UPDATE PROTOTYPE]

 ### Things to watch for